mattConn/mattconn.github.io/themes/etch/layouts/partials/about.md

 ![](/images/me_sf.jpeg)
 _Lands End, San Francisco, February 2022_

 Hello!
-I'm a creative developer with a background in Computer Science, currently a UX Engineer at [Harbour](https://harbourshare.com/).
+I'm a creative developer with a background in Computer Science and Communications, currently a Sales Engineer at [SuperDoc](https://www.superdoc.dev/).

 My favorite programming languages in no particular order are: C/C++, Python, and JavaScript.